Explore This Work

 Look Mickey represents the first time Roy Lichtenstein directly transposed a scene and a style from a source of popular culture, the 1960 children’s book Donald Duck: Lost and Found.
 In the image, Disney icons Donald Duck and Mickey Mouse stand on a pier.
 Staring at the water, fishing pole raised above his head, Donald thinks he has caught a fish when he has actually snagged his own coattail.
 Behind him stands Mickey, stifling a giggle at his friend’s mistake.
 The text, “LOOK MICKEY, I’VE HOOKED A BIG ONE,” mockingly hangs over Donald’s unsuspecting head.

 Is Lichtenstein attempting to affront fine art?
 Instead of painting an original image, he appropriates a scene from the Disney children’s book complete with bubble text—a visual joke.
-However, he does subtly alter the original to turn it into a more unified image: omitting background figures, rotating the point of view by 90 degrees, organizing the colors into bands of yellow and blue, and simplifying the characters’ features.
+Yet he does subtly alter the original to turn it into a more unified image: omitting background figures, rotating the point of view by 90 degrees, organizing the colors into bands of yellow and blue, and simplifying the characters’ features.
 Stylistically, Lichtenstein imitates printed media—its heavy black outlines, primary colors, and, in Donald’s eyes and Mickey’s face, the ink dots of the Benday printing process then used to produce inexpensive comic books and magazines.
 In response to works such as Look Mickey, Lichtenstein was criticized for “counterfeiting” commercial images.
 He was even called “one of the worst artists in America” by a New York Times art critic.
-However, Lichtenstein injected his art with a dark humor that inverted the visuals he transposed.
+Lichtenstein, however, injected his art with a dark humor that inverted the visuals he transposed.
 By enlarging comic scenes and lifting them from their initial contexts, he presented a sly version of the clichéd image.

 In Look Mickey, Lichtenstein confronts us with a scene in which the punch line comes at the expense of a popular icon—the ever-irascible Donald Duck.
 We come away with a feeling of ambiguity—not the simple joke we anticipated—as we identify with the narrator, Mickey, and the victim, Donald.
 The paradox is essential to pop art.